talonlab/bip38-desktop/README.md

 To install on Linux, download one of the following from the Releases page:

-- [Debian Package (.deb)](https://github.com/talonlab/bip38-desktop/releases) – Recommended for Debian-based systems like Ubuntu and Debian.
+- Debian Package (.deb) – Recommended for Debian-based systems like Ubuntu and Debian.

     Installation: Open a terminal, navigate to the download location, and run:
     ```
     sudo dpkg -i bip38-desktop-x.x.x-amd64.deb
     ```

-- [AppImage](https://github.com/talonlab/bip38-desktop/releases) – A portable format compatible with most Linux distributions.
+- AppImage– A portable format compatible with most Linux distributions.

     Installation: Make the file executable and run:
     ```